Our Roots Run Deep

 In 1971, the Ouray County Historical Society began exhibiting in the building and in 1976 purchased the building with plans to transform it to a portal into Ouray's rich culture.
 Three floors and twenty-seven rooms feature a plethora of exhibits.
 Additional displays are located in hall cases, alcoves and the original hospital dumb waiters.
 In addition, the Museum features a Research Center containing original documents and thousands of photographs of historic Ouray.
 An impressive mineral collection, Ute Indian displays, Victorian era displays mine exhibits, railroading and ranching exhibits, hospital operating rooms from the 1890s and the 1940s, and a patient room are a few options for exploration.
 The museum is child-friendly with an activity finder book and exhibits dedicated to little visitors.

 Ouray County Museum special summer exhibits include the annual Quilt Show, a display of original William Henry Jackson Photos, our annual photo contest and WWI and WWII military memorabilia from Ouray veterans.
 In addition, we offer guided tours of Ouray’s Main Street, the Cedar Hill Cemetery, and the Silverton Railroad grade on Red Mountain.
+The museum hosts a series of events each year that include guided walking tours and hikes, evenings of history lectures, Vintage Baseball, and many other special programs highlighting the history of our wonderful town.

 Allow yourself two to three hours to enrich your knowledge of Ouray’s history.
 If you’re interested in Victorian architecture take part in the Historical Society's Walking Tour of the beautifully restored Victorian buildings around Ouray.